kithu-k/first/README.md

 # first
-Hai, I am kithu and this is my first git repository Author:kithu-k
+Hai, I am kithu and this is my first git repository<br>
+Author:kithu-k